PedroJoaquim/ParaGraph/README.md

 #### Putting it all together

-here we give a concrete example of an algorithm representing our implementation of the pagerank algorithm:
+here we give concrete examples of algorithms representing our implementation of the pagerank and triangle couting algorithms.
+More algorithms can be found at the _analytics_ package

 ```java
 public class PageRankVertexComputation extends VertexCentricComputation<Object, Object, Double, Double> {